yourhonor1996/FreeCodeCamp-DataAnalysisCertification/README.md

 - Pandas
 - Advanced data importing using Pandas
 - Data Cleaning
-- Data representation with Matplotlib
-- Using OOP Matplotlip coding style to create data visualization chart
+- Using OOP Matplotlip coding style for data visualization
 - Using Seaborn and Matplotlib to create data visualization and data analysis charts
-- Using statistical functions from Scipy for data analysis
+- Using Scipy for data analysis
 - ...

 I thank FreeCodeCamp for their great courses and for helping me in my career and achieving my goals :heart: